DataDog/documentation/content/en/dynamic_instrumentation/faq.md

 ## What probe types does Dynamic Instrumentation support?

-* *Snapshots probes* - captures the context of a method/line (rate limited for 1 snapshot per sec)
+* *Snapshot probe* - captures the context of a method/line (rate limited for 1 snapshot per sec)
 * * Method arguments, Local Variables and fields, all captured at 3 levels deep.
 * * Stack trace
 * * Exceptions